rws222/fin377-project-site/README.md

 # FIN 377 Final Project Website

 This is the website repo for the Spring 2022 FIN 377 class' Wall Street Bets team final project.
+The website has the user complete a risk aversion assessment which then determines their optimal investment portfolio using CAPM.

 By Lana Butorovic, Austen Johnson, Joseph Min, and Ryan Schmid